Spectral Analysis with Pyleoclim#

 Big difference!!!
 So what’s happening here?
 Let’s have a look at the various implementations:

-Both of them take a parameter called c
+Both WWZ implementations use a parameter called c

-, which corresponds to the wavelet’s decay constant.
+, the wavelet’s decay constant.
 This constant balances the time resolution and frequency resolution of the wavelet analysis.
 The smaller this constant is, the sharper the peaks.
-For spectral analysis, where the purpose is to find peaks, a smaller value for c
+For spectral analysis, where the purpose is to find peaks over the entirely of the series, a small value for c

 takes on different values for each of the cases.